Connection matrices in combinatorial topological dynamics: Introduction

-Recently, the concepts of isolated invariant set and Conley index have been carried over to this combinatorial setting \cite{LKMW2020,Mr2017,KaMrWa2016}.
-In this paper we extend the ideas introduced there by constructing connection matrices of a Morse decomposition of a combinatorial multivector field.
-A problem here is that the dynamics of combinatorial vector and multivector fields is, by its very nature, multivalued.
-One can give examples which demonstrate that index filtrations, that is certain lattice homomorphisms needed in the construction of the connection matrices, fail to exist in the case of multivalued dynamics.
-Actually, such examples exist also in the setting of multivalued flows in compact metric spaces.
-We overcome this difficulty by looking into the whole family of Morse decompositions with varying poset structure.
-By adding some Morse sets with trivial Conley index we reduce the problem to a special case when the index filtrations do exist and their construction is straightforward.
-The added Morse sets may then be removed by introducing a certain equivalence in the category of filtered chain complexes with a varying poset structure.
-This lets us consider connection matrices in the setting of combinatorial vector and multivector fields and prove the uniqueness of connection matrices for gradient combinatorial vector fields.
+Recently, the concepts of isolated invariant set and Conley index have been carried over to this combinatorial setting~\cite{batko:etal:20a, KaMrWa2016, LKMW2020, Mr2017, mrozek:wanner:21a}.
+In the present paper we extend these ideas by constructing connection matrices of a Morse decomposition of a combinatorial multivector field.
+To achieve this, we have to modify the connection matrix pipeline discussed above, because in the combinatorial case, and even in the case of a multiflow, step~(ii) in the pipeline cannot be completed in general.
+To overcome this difficulty we enlarge the original poset to guarantee the existence of the necessary lattice of attracting neighborhoods.
+The added elements are then removed by introducing a certain equivalence in the category of poset filtered chain complexes with a varying poset structure.
+A side benefit of this approach is the shortening of the pipeline by omitting step~(ii).
+Such a shortening is possible, because, under the enlarged poset, the filtered chain complex of step (iii) may be obtained directly from the Morse decomposition via an associated partition of the phase space indexed by the extended poset.
+The proposed theory of connection matrices for combinatorial multivector fields lets us prove the main result of the paper: The uniqueness of connection matrices for gradient combinatorial Forman vector fields.